Šámot – St Margaret’s Church

 History

-The church was built around 1260 near a medieval settlement and a cemetery, in the period when other Romanesque churches were built in the nearby area (Hamuliakovo, Kalinkovo or Mierovo).
+The settlement of Šámot was first recorded in docuemnts in 1238, when it was owned by the Bratislava Castle.
+The church was built around 1260, in the period when other Romanesque churches were built in the nearby area (Hamuliakovo, Kalinkovo or Mierovo).
 In the nineteenth century, it ceased to fulfill its original functions, and liturgical rites were celebrated only once a year, on the day of the patron of the church, Saint Margaret.
 The last one was to take place in 1927, then the building served as a grain warehouse.
-In the years 1983-1984, the church was repaired, the façades renovated and the wooden ceiling replaced.
+In the years 1983-1984, the church was repaired.
+The façades were renovated, the static was secured and the wooden ceiling was replaced.

 Architecture